Share this article If you liked this article share it with your friends.

 With both Revolut and Monese, you can withdraw your money from an ATM.
 The fees for this procedure are similar on both platforms.

-Revolut is a cheaper option for small cash withdrawals.
+Revolut is a cheaper option for small cash withdrawals if you use free accounts.
 However, the problem is that as the amount of money withdrawn increases, both services become similarly expensive.

 Monese vs. Revolut: Security